w-guo/wguo/content/contact/about-me.md

  css_class = "mini"
 +++

 I am originally from Heilongjiang, China.
 My family moved to Suzhou when I was 16.
-I have been always facinated by the applications of artificial intelligence and robotics, even since my high school days.
+I have been always facinated by the applications of artificial intelligence and the techniques behind it, even since my high school days.
+This preoccupation led me to major in Control Science and Engineering from School of Astronautics at Harbin Institute of Technology.
+I went on to receive my BS and MS degrees in this field at HIT in 2006 and 2008, respectively.

+To further my understanding of control science, I came to the Department of Aerospace Engineering and Mechanics at the University of Minnesota, Twin Cities, to earn my PhD degree.
+I was first awarded my MS degree in 2010, where I was advised by Professor Yiyuan Zhao.
+During my MS studies at the U of M, I focused primarily on trajectory optimization for unmanned aerial vehicle flight subject to various constraints introduced by UAV performance capabilities and wind effects.

+Following my MS thesis defense, Professor Zhao informed me that he would be retiring due to health concerns.
+Although these circumstances were unfortunate, they presented a natural opportunity for me to transition my studies toward Industrial Engineering, which had previously captivate my interest due to the wide-ranging applicability and necessity of advanced mathematical methods in solving real-world problems.
+I finished my third MS degree in Industrial & Systems Engineering at the U of M under the supervision of Professor Zizhuo Wang.

+It has been a long journey of frustration, tears mixed with joy and excitement.
+Now I am happy to end it and ready to start a new chapter in my life.
+In my spare time, I enjoy spending time with my husband and our two cats, Ira and Esther.
+Thanks for reading.
+Cheers!